DidactHQ/didact-docs/docs/getting-started/why-build-didact.md

 Speaking of that, Microsoft doesn't seem very interested in bringing SSIS up to modern standards.
 When you look at the new features developed in a year's time for Power BI vs. SSIS, it's clear where Microsoft is and is not allocating their development resources.

+## SQL Server Agent Limitations

+SQL Server has a very nice builtin system for handling scheduled SQL jobs, called SQL Server Agents.
+I've used these agents extensively in my own career, and they are an excellent tool for automation.

+The problem is, they are *really* limited to only SQL-based operations. *Technically*, you can run Powershell commands, command line scripts, SSIS packages, and .NET CLR stuff inside of SQL Server agents, but I wouldn't call it a painless experience; it's usually quite the opposite.

+There is also still the issue of realtime visibility.
+You can observe the logs of SQL Server agents as they run in a SQL Server instance, but you don't have a degree of observability even remotely close to what you find in a job orchestrator like Apache Airflow.

 ## Tired of Windows Task Scheduler

 Being a developer who has worked in .NET/Microsoft shops his entire career, I soon learned about Windows task scheduler once I started building out data pipelines in .NET console applications.